Gel electrophoresis of proteins: SDS-PAGE

 SDS-PAGE, sodium dodecyl sulfate polyacrylamide gel electrophoresis, describes a collection of related techniques to separate proteins according to their electrophoretic mobility (a function of the molecular weight of a polypeptide chain) while in the denatured (unfolded) state.
 In most proteins, the binding of SDS to the polypeptide chain imparts an even distribution of charge per unit mass, thereby resulting in a fractionation by approximate size during electrophoresis.

 SDS is a strong detergent agent used to denature native proteins to unfolded, individual polypeptides.
 When a protein mixture is heated to 100 °C in presence of SDS, the detergent wraps around the polypeptide backbone.
 In this process, the intrinsic charges of polypeptides becomes negligible when compared to the negative charges contributed by SDS.
-Thus polypeptides after treatment become rod-like structures possessing a uniform charge density, that is same net negative charge per unit length.
+Thus, polypeptides after treatment become rod-like structures possessing a uniform charge density, that is same net negative charge per unit length.
 The electrophoretic mobilities of these proteins will be a linear function of the logarithms of their molecular weights.

 Native gel methods

 Native gels, also known as non-denaturing gels, analyze proteins that are still in their folded state.
-Thus, the electrophoretic mobility depends not only on the charge-to-mass ratio, but also on the physical shape and size of the protein.
+Thus, the electrophoretic mobility depends not only on the charge-to-mass ratio, but also on the physical shape, size, and isoelectric point of the protein.